the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Authentication/Intro-Fundamentals.md

 Essentially, the user authentication process is what provides users repeat access to their own accounts while attempting to block any unauthenticated users from gaining access.

+> **Staight Up definition**\
+> <u>User authentication</u> is the process of allowing or revoking user access to protected resources on the server, based on the validity of the provided credentials. (a.k.a Login)
+>
+> <u>Authorization</u> defines the boundary of what an authenticated user is allowed to access or or what operation he's allowed to perform.
+For example, an authenticated user must not be able to access another user's resources or perfom an admin-only operation on the server.

 # How user authentication works?
 In order to gain, access users must prove to the website that they are who they say they are. <u>The ID and key are enough to confirm the user's identity, which will allow the system to authorize the user</u>.